Do you have questions about predatory journals or conferences? Contact the library!

-Call for papers see to arrive daily in your inbox, leaving it up to you to decide whether they are from a reliable or a predatory journal.
+Call for papers seem to arrive daily in your inbox, leaving it up to you to decide whether they are from a reliable or a predatory journal.
 It’s often pretty clear that the invitations are from predatory journals: they invite you to journals outside of your field, use ridiculously supercilious language, and send their messages from free email providers like Gmail, Yahoo or Hotmail.

 Established journals can also send out call for papers, but they usually do so from e-mail addresses clearly affiliated with the journal in question.
 They also use mailing lists that you have chosen to subscribe to instead of contacting you directly at the e-mail address listed on your university’s webpages.